sweetchipsw/sweetmon2/README.md

 sudo chmod +x /usr/local/bin/docker-compose
 ```

-Before you start the installation, please make some directories to persist data which will be created on sweetmon2 container.
+Before you start the installation, please make directories to persist data which will be created on sweetmon2 container.

 ```bash
 # Make ./data/ directory to persistent sweetmon2 data (crashes, files, etc)